codelibs/fess-docs/en/14.8/admin/dataconfig-guide.rst

 Creating a Configuration
 ------------------------

-To open the configuration page for data stores, click on the "New" button.
+To open the configuration page for data stores, click on the "Create New" button.

 |image1|